francoisjacquet/rosariosis/INSTALL.md

 - `$pg_dumpPath` is full path to the postgres database dump utility (pg_dump)
 - `$wkhtmltopdfPath` full path to wkhtmltopdf for PDF 'printing'

-- `$DefaultSyear` default school year, should be present in the database to be able to login
+- `$DefaultSyear` default school year, should match the database to be able to login
 - `$RosarioNotifyAddress` is the email address to send error and new administrator notifications to
 - `$RosarioLocales` is a comma separated list of the locale names of the translations (see `locale/` folder for available locales)